-The Group will hold its 2020 Annual General Meeting in the Marble Room at the Radisson Blu Plaza Hotel located at 27 O'Connell Street, Sydney NSW at 11:00am on Friday, 27 November 2020.
+The Group will hold its 2022 Annual General Meeting at 11:00am on Wednesday, 19 October 2022.
 Copies of the annual report or further information can be obtained by emailing companysecretary@bisalloy.com.au or writing to the Company Secretary at the registered office.
 An electronic copy of this report is available on the Company's website.